 Renewing The Green Card After Divorce

 The usual scenario is that most of the green card holders don’t have any problems renewing their green cards after the divorce.
 That is if you are a legal, permanent resident of the United States with a 10-year green card.
 If this is the case, renewing your green card will be a walk in the park.
 All you have to do is fill out and file an Application to Replace Permanent Resident Card, commonly known as Form I-90.
 That will allow you to renew or replace your existing green card.
 No questions whatsoever will be asked considering your failed marriage.
 In other words, if you’re a holder of a 10-year green card, that grants you permanent residency, the marriage status does not affect your status as an immigrant in the United States.
+If you have some additional questions, and are not certain regarding your legal troubles, you can always reach out to Law SB if you have any questions and check if you understood everything correctly.

 Changing The Green Card After The Divorce